-If present, occurrence is an integer indicating which occurrence within string to search for.
-The value of occurrence must be positive, and defaults to 1 if omitted.
-So for example, if there is more than one matching occurrence, and occurrence is 2, the index of the second occurrence is returned.
+occurrence is an optional integer, with a default value of 1.
+You can use this parameter to specify which occurrence of searchStr to search for.
+For example, if there is more than one occurrence of searchStr, and occurence is 2, the index of the second occurrence is returned.